 CS:1020 | Principles of Computing | 3 |

 The RT to BS is an online program designed for registered radiologic technologists and nuclear medicine technologists who wish to earn a Bachelor of Science degree with a major in radiation sciences by distance education.
 The program requires a minimum of 120 s.h.
-Students who successfully complete a radiologic technology (RT) or a nuclear medicine technology (NMT) program are awarded 60 s.h. of credit.
-They also are awarded credit for equivalent coursework that is prerequisite to entering the major.
-Upon admission to the major, students complete an online modality, multidisciplinary courses, and electives for graduation.
+Students who successfully complete a radiologic technology (RT) or a nuclear medicine technology (NMT) program and pass the board certification exam are awarded 60 s.h. of credit.
+They are also awarded credit for equivalent coursework that is prerequisite to entering the major.
+Upon admission to the major, students complete a second modality online, with or without a practicum.

-In order to be admitted to the radiation sciences major, students must pass the American Registry of Radiologic Technologists (ARRT) radiography, ARRT nuclear medicine technology, or Nuclear Medicine Technology Certification Board (NMTCB) exam.
-They also must have completed all coursework prerequisite to entering the major with a grade-point average of at least 2.50, not including RT or NMT program courses.
+In order to be admitted to the radiation sciences major, students must pass the American Registry of Radiologic Technologists (ARRT) radiography (R), ARRT nuclear medicine technology (N), or Nuclear Medicine Technology Certification Board (NMTCB) exam.
+They must also have completed all coursework prerequisite to entering the major with a grade-point average of at least 2.50, not including RT or NMT program courses.
 Students may count approved transfer credit toward the required prerequisites; learn more by visiting Transfer Courses on MyUI.

 Applicants for admission to the University of Iowa whose first language is not English are strongly encouraged to complete the university's English Proficiency Evaluation and satisfy the university's English Proficiency Requirements.